-In each course, a course syllabus is distributed and the content reviewed.
+In each course, a course syllabus is distributed, and the content reviewed.
 The syllabus stipulates course policies, grading standards, and academic expectations of the course.
-Syllabi contain class objectives, assignments, and required readings.
+The syllabi contain class objectives, assignments, and required readings.
 Students are expected to be self-directed in completing the required readings and coming to class prepared to participate in the class learning experiences.
 Many courses incorporate student presentations into the teaching-learning process, and students are expected to assume duplication costs when necessary.
-Copy machines are available in the Richter Library.
-Students are encouraged to keep copies of their syllabuses forever.
+Copy machines are available in the Richter Library and in the SONHS Lobby in the Student Lounge.
+Students are encouraged to keep copies of their syllabus forever.